-- Rates of physical activity increased between 2007-08 and 2014-15 in nine of the 20 major urban areas of Australia, with the largest increases in Cairns and Greater Darwin.
-Statistically significant increases occurred in Greater Melbourne and Greater Adelaide at 4.5 and 3.3 percentage points respectively. - The largest decreases in the proportion of adults meeting physical activity guidelines were in Geelong, Ballarat and Albury-Wodonga15.
+- Rates of physical activity increased between 2007-08 and 2014-15 in nine of the 20 major urban areas of Australia, with the largest increases in Cairns and Greater Darwin at 12.5 and 6.2 percentage points respectively. - The largest decreases in the proportion of adults meeting physical activity guidelines were in Geelong, Ballarat and Albury-Wodonga15.

-World Health Organization (WHO) 2017, Physical Activity, Fact sheet, accessed on 7 November 2017 from www.who.int/mediacentre/factsheets/fs385/en/>.
+14 World Health Organization (WHO) 2017, Physical Activity, Fact sheet, accessed on 7 November 2017 from <www.who.int/mediacentre/factsheets/fs385/en/>.